 "We're weren't ready for an operational deployment," a former senior Cowpens crew member told Navy Times last March.
 "Get underway, pull into ports, show the flag — we could do that.
 But we weren't ready to be operational."

 More need than supply

 The increasing strain on FDNF ships is a result of a smaller fleet and unrelenting demands from combatant commanders, said Bryan Clark, a retired Navy commander and analyst with the Center for Strategic and Budgetary Assessments in Washington, D.C.

 "It points out that there continues to be a mismatch between supply and demand," Clark said.

-But because of the mission load placed on those ships, the Navy falls behind on training and maintenance.
+But because of the mission loaddemands placed on those ships by regional COCOMs, the Navy falls behind on training and maintenance.

 The destroyers in Rota, Spain, are a perfect example, Clark said.
 The Navy will have four DDGs in Rota by the end of the year and already the ships have been ridden hard.
 They are deployed there for ballistic missile defense patrols that cycle four months on patrol with four months in the yards for training and maintenance.